nmwsharp/recipes/content/post/Sausage Tomato Cream Pasta.md

 Start cooking noodles.

+If you don't like crunchy bits, remove sausage from pan and blend rest of sauce before returning to pan.

 Add heavy cream, mushrooms, cheese, and remainder of spices to sausage pot.
 Cook until cream reduces a bit (~5 minutes).

 Add noodles to main pot, stir to combine and serve.